drifted-in/genopro-webapp-exporter/README.md

        these individuals would be filtered out from the output.

 ## Export
-1. Open console.
+1. Create output folder, e.g. `C:\family-tree-app`.

+2. Open console (on Windows `cmd.exe`).

-2. Type `java -jar genopro-webapp-exporter.jar -in:"C:\family-tree.gno" -out:"C:\family-tree-app"` and press enter.
+3. Type `java -jar genopro-webapp-exporter.jar -in:"C:\family-tree.gno" -out:"C:\family-tree-app"` and press enter.

-3. All generated files can be found in the output folder.
+4. All generated files can be found in the output folder.

 ## Final steps